Dermabrasion

 Several months after your procedure, pigmentation returns and the skin is much smoother than before.

-Dermabrasion and dermaplaning are normally safe when they’re performed by a qualified, experienced board-certified physician.
-The most common risk is a change in skin pigmentation.
+The most common dermabrasion risk is a change in skin pigmentation.
 Permanent darkening of the skin, usually caused by exposure to the sun in the days or months following surgery, may occur in some patients.
 On the other hand, some patients find the treated skin remains a little lighter or blotchy in appearance.

 You may develop tiny whiteheads after surgery.
-These usually disappear on their own, or with the use of an abrasive pad or soap; occasionally, Dr. Lesavoy may have to remove them.
-You may also develop enlarged skin pores; these usually shrink to near normal size once the swelling has subsided.
+These usually disappear on their own, or with the use of an abrasive pad or soap.
+Occasionally, Dr. Lesavoy may have to gently extract them.
+The appearance of pores may enlarge temporarily during the healing process.
+These usually shrink to near normal size once the swelling has subsided.

 While infection and scarring are rare with skin-refinishing treatments, they are possible.
 Some individuals develop excessive scar tissue (keloid or hypertrophic scars); these are usually treated with the application or injection of steroid medications to soften the scar.